🎯 MCP Feedback Collector

 - Replace `path/to/your/project` with your actual project path

-- Ensure you have run `npm run build` to build the project
+- Make sure you have run `npm run build` to build the project

-#### Method 3: Directly Run TypeScript Source (Development Mode)
+#### Method 3: Run TypeScript Source Code Directly (Development Mode)

-If you want to run TypeScript source directly without building:
+If you want to run the TypeScript source code directly without building:

 ```json